It was not a good February 2019 for political ‘prescription’ MMT (nor for their anti-central bank, anti-capitalist, gloom-and-doom choir).

 Which didn’t go over too well with MMT academics: “Democrats, Do you deny that you are the PARTY OF SATAN?”—Bill Mitchell

-If Professor Mitchell had fully-understood the article, he would have realized there were more reasons than just that gold-standard era “Monies are needed for other priorities” excuse.
-The Democrats had simply made the decision that M4A was a political loser and that for now policymakers should focus their messaging on lowering drug prices.
+If Professor Mitchell had fully understood the article, he would have realized that the Democrats had simply made the decision that M4A was a political loser and that for now policymakers should focus their messaging on lowering drug prices.
 “The comfort level with a broader base of the American people (for single payer) is not there yet,” as per Speaker Pelosi (read: She will be aligned with private insurers and will oppose Big Pharma).

 When asked if federal deficits will be mentioned in the February 5th SOTU Address, White House chief of staff Mulvaney said ‘no’ because ‘nobody cares’.